 Dear Maya, I've just accepted a great new position that will require me to work in an office environment.
 I've worked remotely for the past decade.
 While I never work in my PJs, my home-office attire is not career-worthy.
 I value being comfortable and also want to look stylish and professional.
 I have about $500 to spend.
 Help!
 P.S.
 Also, do you have a suggestion about a bag that's not a briefcase but could double as computer bag/pocketbook?
 Style Challenged . . .

 My master bedroom is currently a blank slate, or a beige slate, to be more exact.
 It's that shade of blah most frequently found in hotel rooms and apartment complexes.
 The neutral color is very tranquil--good for sleeping--and goes well with just about everything.
 But we can do better.
 Here are my initial ideas for moving in a slightly more colorful direction.
 (NOTE: These are all things I really like.
 There is no advertising or sponsored content on this site.)
-1. A watercolor that . . .
+1. . . .